ssmirr/eyebright/README.md

 bundle
 ```

-Currently there is a very simple resolver in `app/models/resolver.rb` that in development expects to find JPEG2000 files in `./tmp/jp2s`.
-Add some JP2s there and then you ought to be able to see an image at: <https://localhost:8444/iiif/hubble/full/pct:20/0/default.jpg>
+Currently there is a very simple resolver in `app/models/resolver.rb` that in development expects to find JPEG2000 files in `./test/images`.
+Add some JP2s there in a directory using the first two characters of the filename.
+Then you ought to be able to see an image at: <http://localhost:8091/iiif/hubble/full/pct:20/0/default.jpg>

 Note, you will have to accept the self-signed certificate to use the version deployed behind Apache and Passenger.
 If you would like to do development on Eyebright (or avoid accepting the self-signed cert), you will want to run a development server like this: